 - Anachronism Stew: Let Ling's dad know if you see a Radio Shack.
-Also the car, the boombox, the lighter, the Hooters, the Taco Bell, the Neosporin, the cellphone, and the thermometer.
+Also the car, the boombox, the lighter, the Hooters, the Taco Bell, the Neosporin, the cellphone, the thermometer, and the cans of Pringles.

 - Animal Reaction Shot: Dog, when Ling takes her top off.
 Also when Betty is demonstrating his ability to take blows.

 - Animals Hate Him: Cows and Whales hate him at least.
 Rodents and small burrowing creatures really like him.

 - Arrogant Kung-Fu Guy: Wimp Lo, despite being laughably incompetent (not like he thinks so; he just never realized he'd been trained the wrong way)."Face-To-Foot style, how'd ya like it?!"